TheLordSide/Book-Api/README.md

 ##### Add a book

-This endpoints returns success value, Number of saved book, the updated category ID the URL based on local server :
+This endpoints returns success value, Number of saved book the URL based on local server :
 ```bash
 http://127.0.0.1:5000/book/addbooks